Drug-Induced Magnesium Deficiency

 DEFICIENCY SYMPTOMS

-There are numerous symptoms of magnesium deficiency, and they are some of the most common symptoms experienced in everyday life.
-We experience them quite often, but what we aren’t often told is that these are indicators that our body might be low on magnesium.
+There are numerous symptoms of magnesium deficiency, and they are some of the most common symptoms experienced.
+These are key indicators that signal the body might be low on magnesium.

 Early symptoms of low magnesium levels include: